curio-sitas/UnicodePicker/README.md

 # UnicodePicker [![Build Status](https://travis-ci.com/ParadiseLab/UnicodePicker.svg?branch=master)](https://travis-ci.com/ParadiseLab/UnicodePicker) ![GitHub release (latest by date including pre-releases)](https://img.shields.io/github/v/release/paradiselab/unicodepicker)

 > UnicodePicker is an **electron** app wich lets you choose some unicode categories.
-> The display lets you then choose a specific character and copy it on the clipboard.
+> You can then choose a specific character in that category, the app copies it on the clipboard.

 ![](doc/screenshot.png)